Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_logging.md

   - `Critical`
   - `None`

-You can configure logging either by attribute decoration or by fluent configuration.

-In both cases, logLevels is a parameter array.
+Note that parameter logLevels is an array.
 It lets you provide from 0 to 3 different levels, as Apizr needs to get corresponding log level to each internal severity:
 - Low: logs any internal and normal execution step
 - Medium: logs all missconfigured things, like asking for cache without providing any cache provider
 - High: logs errors and exceptions